 Find a wall space that has a smooth surface and has good lighting.
 Because you know people will be taking pictures! so be aware of shadows, trees, etc. Especially outside, make sure there won’t be bird poop or even direct sunlight – anything that will mess it up.

-Recruit a friend to help.
+Recruit friends to help.
 Whether it’s helping you up the step stool or handing you a new paintbrush, you’ll appreciate the extra hands.

-Expect mistakes.
 They happen, but just roll with it, we’re learning, remember?
+And most mistakes can be fixed!
 Do your best to touch it up and keep moving forward.

 Directions to paint a mural:

-Draw out your outline on the wall, and start with the background layers.
+Once the outline is up, start with the background layers.
 If you really want an opaque look, start with a strong base coat of color.

 I was nervous when it came to the girl.
 We took it step by step and she came out so vibrant.